cloudmesh-community/fa18-523-56/notebook.md

 * installed python
 * installed PyCharm

-*TODO
+# Week Fri 09/07/18 - 09/13/18

+* Took Plagarism Certification Test
+* setup future systems account
+* downloaded edge to read epub book

-Take Plagarism Certification Test, Practice Python (took on-ramp class fall 2017 but needs refresh), Find a Linux system that you have root access to and experiment with Linux.
+Practice Python (took on-ramp class fall 2017 but needs refresh), Find a Linux system that you have root access to and experiment with Linux.
 Review Python as you will likely use this for the project.
-See: https://github.com/cloudmesh-community/book/blob/master/chapters/linux/linux.md, https://github.com/cloudmesh-community/book/blob/master/chapters/prg/python-intro.md, https://github.com/cloudmesh-community/book/blob/master/chapters/prg/python.md, futuresystems account, get epub reader that will pull the raw from git
+See: https://github.com/cloudmesh-community/book/blob/master/chapters/linux/linux.md, https://github.com/cloudmesh-community/book/blob/master/chapters/prg/python-intro.md, https://github.com/cloudmesh-community/book/blob/master/chapters/prg/python.md, get epub reader that will pull the raw from git